eddeee888/graphql-code-generator-plugins/.changeset/metal-vans-accept.md

 '@eddeee888/gcg-typescript-resolver-files': minor
 ---

-Add functionalality to ensure all allowedValues are generated
+Add `fixObjectTypeResolvers.enum = smart` option to ensure all allowedValues are generated